 SCBWI (Society of Children’s Book Writers and Illustrators) – Especially for kid lit creators, this international association is a goldmine of resources, encouragement, events, and learning.
 There are local chapters as well as the larger association, and it is, in my opinion, definitely worth the membership fee!

 WriteOn Con – This awesome online kid lit conference happens once a year, usually in February, and is outstanding AND affordable!
 (Very, very affordable.)
 You can get your work in front of agents and editors, network with other writers, learn amazing craft skills, and have fun–all while wearing your pajamas.

 NaNoWriMo – This one is for all writers, not just kid lit.
 It’s a great community of people around the world who band together and commit to writing a novel in a month.
 You get pep talks from incredible authors, support, forums, and lots of cheerleading.
 Not to mention cool swag!

 Young Inklings – This is a great resource for kids and teens who are interested in writing.
 Young folks can be mentored by authors, and even get their work published and bound!
 It’s very cool.

 Don’t underestimate the power of social media for building community, too!
 Yes, there are definitely pitfalls and time sucks associated with social media.
 But if you can learn to manage your time and make intentional, invested connections, the payoff can be huge.
 Here are some useful hashtags to keep an eye on.
+I am not really active on Facebook, so I’m only providing a few hashtags for the platforms I use most often.
 (Note: this is by no means comprehensive, and I’m sure it will be outdated the second I publish it.
 But it’s a place to start!)